Koi Carp: The Most Expensive Koi Fish Ever Sold

 The beautifully patterned, expensive specimens we see today bear little resemblance to their drab-coloured ancestors bred purely for food.

 Domestication of the Carp

 The origins of these superb creatures are as murky as the muddy ponds their ancestors inhabited.
 Several carp species are native to Central Europe and Asia; one of them, Cyprinus carpio, originating in the area of the Black, Caspian, and Aral seas, spread west to the Danube river in Europe and east to East Asia, was domesticated in both regions, and eventually gave rise to the koi.
-Carp were raised in ponds for food at least 2400 years ago in China and during the Roman Empire in Europe.
+Carp were breed in ponds for food at least 2400 years ago in China and during the Roman Empire in Europe.